Everything You Need to Know About Ocean Shipping

 Specialised Equipment

-Specialised equipment and infrastructures are needed to handle bulk cargo.
-This can be an issue if specific ports and terminals still need to get these pieces of equipment which are expensive.
+Specialised equipment and infrastructure are needed to handle bulk cargo.
+If specific ports and terminals still need this expensive equipment, this can be an issue.

 Security

-Bulk cargo can be difficult to secure and transport safely, as it is often heavy and can shift during transport.
+Bulk cargo can be challenging to secure and transport safely, as it is often heavy and can shift during transport.

 Roll-on/Roll-off (RoRo}